A Shadow of the Past: Elves

 Director J. A. Bayona was inspired for the architecture of the Elf-capital Lindon by the works of Antoni Gaudí, such as the church Sagrada Família (pictured).

-Stars, pearls, and other jewels became key symbols for the Elves based on Tolkien's writings.
+Tolkien said the Elves were born under the stars "on shores of pearl" and first lived in nature, so stars, pearls, and other jewels became key symbols for them.
 Avery examined close-up photography of plants to include in Elvish architecture, and studied early Celtic art and La Tène culture for ways to make Elvish culture feel ancient.
 Vertical lines were used to show the Elves "reaching for the stars", including open towers.
 Avery differentiated the Elf-capital Lindon from the films' dark forest realm of Lothlórien by using golden birches and aspen trees.
 He was inspired by an image Hawley included in her mood board for the Elves which showed a pathway through a golden aspen forest.
-He felt this looked like both nature and architecture, and developed a series of illustrations with artist Roberto Fernández Castro which guided the design of Lindon.
-Bayona wanted it to look like a forest in the shape of a cathedral.
-He was inspired by the works of architect Antoni Gaudí, such as the church Sagrada Família in Barcelona.
-The production did not have access to any natural forests that could portray Lindon so sets were built on a stage with 125 artificial aspen trees.
+He felt this looked like both nature and architecture, and developed illustrations with artist Roberto Fernández Castro which guided the design of Lindon.
+Bayona wanted it to look like a forest in the shape of a cathedral, inspired by the works of architect Antoni Gaudí such as the church Sagrada Família in Barcelona.
+The production did not have access to any natural forests that could portray Lindon, so sets were built on a stage with 125 artificial aspen trees.
 These were built on platforms that could be rearranged to portray different areas of Lindon.
 The Great Tree of Lindon was a large sculpture dressed with 14,700 handmade leaves.

-To show that the Elves are not just "lounging about", the design team created a tapestry about Valinor that the Elves could be shown weaving in the background of the Lindon scenes.
+To show that the Elves are not just "lounging about", the design team created a tapestry about Valinor that Elves could be weaving in the background.
 This idea came late during pre-production, and it was not possible to hand weave the 24 sqft tapestry in time, so it was created with a machine by a weaver in France.
-The Hall of Memorial Trees was the one Lindon set that was created separate from the main stage.
-Illustrator John Howe, one of the main conceptual designers on the film trilogies, designed twelve sculptures for the set to represent different Elves from Tolkien's history, including Finrod, and Lúthien.
-One of the carvings is based on the likeness of showrunner J. D. Payne.
+The Hall of Memorial Trees was the one Lindon set created separate from the main stage.
+Illustrator John Howe, one of the main conceptual designers on the film trilogies, designed twelve sculptures to represent different Elves from Tolkien's history, including Finrod, and Lúthien.
+One of the carvings is based on Payne's likeness.
 The ship that the Elves take to the Undying Lands is an Elven swan-ship from Tolkien's writings.
 Avery said initial attempts at designing a swan-shaped boat looked more suited for "an afternoon-in-the-park".
 This was solved by forming the swan shape from vines.